rewrking/DynRPG-system-opengl/README.md

 **@get_direct_draw_is_fullscreen**
    * In DirectDraw mode, sets a switch to whether it's in fullscreen mode or not
 	   1. **number** - the ID of the switch

+## Advanced (Recompiling form source & adding stuff)
+___
+Since this effectively turns your project into one that supports OpenGL, you can expand on your poject in some new (but limited) ways.

+First limitation is to keep in mind this does NOT allow you to place OpenGL objects inside of your game.
+It's simply a new renderer.
+However, if you want to dip your toes into SFML and maybe make some menus or something that can be layered on top of the existing engine, read further.

+Recompiling this plugin has a big requirement.
+Not just ANY version of SFML, but only the included version that I've compiled for TDM GCC 4.8.1 (The compiler that DynRPG requires)

+1. Extract the **src\\SFML-2.4.2-TDM-GCC-32.7z** file with 7-zip to **C:\\SFML-2.4.2-TDM-GCC-32\\**

+2. Copy the rest of the included **src** folder somewhere and open the **system_opengl.cbp** project file.

+3. The linker and search directories for SFML should be setup already.
+Make sure DynRPG is in your compiler's include folder (C:\\TDM-GCC-32\\ in my case).

+4. Build it.
+It should compile.